-Softened into a meditative discipline over time, his practice now emerges from a deeper curiosity about the elegance and patterns of the world as it moves, reframing the inherent personal narratives art carries as an effect rather than a cause.
+Softened into a meditative discipline over time, his practice now emerges from a deeper curiosity for pattern, presence and elegance—reframing the personal narratives art carries as an effect of devotion, rather than as subject matter.

 Clients include: Alex Mill ⋆ bareMinerals ⋆ Fendi ⋆ Innisfree ⋆ Pinterest ⋆ and more.